-The previous three wye interchanges joining Interstate 80 with both I-480 north and U.S. 75 (Kennedy Freeway) south were redesigned to eliminate left-hand ramps and weaving traffic as part of a ten-year $320-million overhaul of Interstate 80 across Omaha.
-Work started in in April 1989 and was scheduled to wrap up in fall of 1993.
-Record rains during spring and summer 1993 delayed the project to a June 1994 completion.
+The previous three wye interchanges joining Interstate 80 with both I-480 north and U.S. 75 (Kennedy Freeway) south were redesigned to eliminate left exit ramps and weaving traffic as part of a ten-year $320-million overhaul of I-80 across Omaha.
+Work started in in April 1989 and was scheduled to wrap up in Fall 1993.
+Record rains during Spring and Summer 1993 delayed the project to a June 1994 completion.
 A portion of Interstate 480 was also expanded from four to eight lanes.5,6

 Construction in 2001-02 demolished the 13th Street on-ramp to I-480 west and replaced it with a new ramp from Cass Street that opened on December 27, 2002.
 Adjacent work realigned the 14th Street on-ramp to eastbound.
 The changes were made as part of the $280 million work for the adjacent convention center.7,8

 Further west, where Interstate 480 meets the North Freeway (U.S. 75), a planned three and a half year project kicked off on July 18, 2005 to rebuild the exchange by Gifford Park.
 The $45 million project, delayed from a planned Fall 2004 start due to a lack of funding, focused on redesigning the interchange.
 Work realigned I-480 so that it travels through the junction seamlessly on new roadways, removed unused ramps built for the scuttled West Freeway, and replaced the remaining bridges and pavement.9,10